ktor-doc-jp/ktor-doc-jp/pages/clients/index.md

 ---

-In addition to server applications, Ktor supports asynchronous clients to connect to other services.
+In addition to server applications, Ktor supports asynchronous clients connecting to other services.
 You can create pure client applications with it, or create mixed complex applications, that not only serve resources, but also communicate with external services.